CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

    - Include at least one concrete example of contract language, evaluation criteria, or oversight procedure.
    - Reference concepts and practices learned throughout the DITAP course.

+---

 **Peer Engagement Requirements**

-Engage meaningfully with at least three classmates' posts by:
+Engage meaningfully with at least two classmates' posts by:

 1. Comparative Analysis: Compare your approach with classmates who chose different case studies but similar acquisition strategies
 2. Alternative Perspectives: Challenge or build upon classmates' recommendations with specific examples from your experience
 3. Implementation Discussion: Discuss practical challenges of implementing proposed solutions in real federal acquisition environments
 4. Best Practice Synthesis: Identify common themes across different approaches and case studies

+---

 **Success Tips**